openbrunei/brunei-covid19-clusters/charts_clusters.md

-# Daily Charts: New cases in Brunei Covid-19 clusters, Wed 25 Aug 2021
+# Daily Charts: New cases in Brunei Covid-19 clusters, Fri 27 Aug 2021

+--◆ **Hello!**  The Daily Charts here will no longer be updated after 27 Aug 2021, as I did not find it sustainable to keep doing so in my own time.
+Also, part of me is itching to use a more automated way of generating charts, but I don't know if I'll find the time for that.
+Also check out the [Weekly Charts][7]. ◆--

+--◆ If you liked these charts, I always appreciate a comment or a share.
+Thanks for checking it out.
+Stay safe!  ◆--

+---

 For more info: [https://github.com/openbrunei/brunei-covid19-clusters#readme][1]